jackreid/jackreid.github.io/pages/media_reviews/podcasts.md

 **Status: Ongoing**

 This podcast is essentially Terry Virts talking with whomever he wants about whatever he wants.
 Being a retired NASA astronaut and ISS Commander, though, many of his thoughts and friends are space-related.
-While I sometimes skip some of his episodes about other topics, his deeply human interviews with scientists and executives are quite enjoyable.
-In particular, his ongoing tour of the solar system with Dr. James Head is informative, funny, and all the more better due to its frequent detours.
+While I sometimes skip the episodes about other topics, his deeply human interviews with scientists and executives are quite enjoyable.
+In particular, his ongoing tour of the solar system with Dr. James Head is informative, funny, and all the better due to its frequent detours.

 ## The Evening Rocket